e0425705/ip/docs/README.md

 1. After the importing is complete, locate the `src/main/java/duke.Duke.java` file, right-click it, and choose `Run duke.Duke.main()`.

         Here are some commands you can try:
-        * `todo CS2113`: Add task type todo with task description CS2113 into the list.
+        * `todo CS2113`: Adds task type todo with task description CS2113 into the list.
-        * `list`: Print out the list of all tasks.
+        * `list`: Prints out the list of all tasks.
         * `done 2`: Marks the task in index 2 of the list as done, indicated by a tick(✓).
         * `delete 3`: Deletes the task in index 3 of the list.
         * `find CS`: Searches through task list for description with the CS in it.